DavyJonesLocker/ember-cli-proxy-fixtures/README.md

 ## About ##

-Capture Ember CLI proxy serer responses for faster playback on the second run.
+Capture Ember CLI proxy server responses for faster playback on the second run.

 ## Install ##